Energinet-DataHub/geh-data-requests/README.md

 ## Intro

-The Data Requests domain's purpose is to receive and process incoming data request from Market Participants.
+The purpose of the Data Requests domain is to receive and process incoming data requests from Market Participants.

-These are the business processes maintained by this domain.
+These are the business processes expected to be maintained by this domain.

 | Processes |
 | ------------- |